 Learn facts about Indiana for kids.

-Did you know that Indiana was the 19th state to join the union?
-Yes, that is certainly correct!
-Indiana officially joined the union on December 11, 1816!
-Indiana is located in the Northeast Midwestern region of the United States.
-Indiana is bordered by four (4) states: Illinois, Kentucky, Ohio, and Michigan.
-Lake Michigan borders Indiana on the Northwest upper side of the state.
-Indiana is the thirty-eighth (38th) largest state in the United States.
-Indiana is a big state.
-About 6,805,985 people are living in Indiana.
-Michael Jackson was born in Gary, Indiana.
+Indiana was the 19th state to join the Union, officially becoming a state on December 11, 1816.
+It is located in the Northeast Midwestern region of the United States and is bordered by four states: Illinois, Kentucky, Ohio, and Michigan.
+On the northwest side, Indiana is bordered by Lake Michigan.
+It is the 38th largest state in the country, with a population of approximately 6,805,985 residents.
+Notably, Michael Jackson was born in Gary, Indiana.

 Facts about Indiana: